snimu/blog/contents/why-multi-epoch-training-works/article.md

 *Quick thoughts about multi-epoch training; this is mostly a note to myself.*

-Why do LLMs benefit from being trained on the same data multiple times instead of overfitting catastrophically?
+Why do LLMs benefit from being trained on the same data multiple times?
 Here's my (non-mathematical, not-rigorous) intuition for why this makes perfeft sense.

 ## Why epoch 2 is useful